remyjeker/alt-founds-app/README.md

-# vega-app
+# alt-founds-app
-Frontend Coding Task
+Alternatives founds management app

 # Prerequisites:
 - Have NodeJs at least with version : 18.17.0

 # Procedure
 - Download Zip file of the repository (branch 'main')
-- Unzip the file 'vega-app-main.zip'
+- Unzip the Zip file
-- Open you terminal, and access to the root directory of the freshly unziped folder 'vega-app-main'
+- Open you terminal, and access to the root directory of the freshly unziped folder
 - First, run command 'npm i'
 - Wait...
 - Then, run command 'npm run init'